 The focus of the community based programme is to strengthen the support structure surrounding people with disabilities.
 This includes enhancing the physical and psychological well being of the caregiver and providing vocational training opportunities for people with disabilities.
 Cheshire services visit families, schools and communities, providing advice on how to support those with disabilities.
 They deliver information on the potential impairments associated with certain conditions, such as self care, communication, social interaction and independent living.
 This increases community awareness so that there is a quality support network surrounding individuals with disabilities.
 Additionally, Cheshire provides funds to people with disabilities, in order to help them develop their own micro-businesses.
 Through generating their own income, people with disabilities can take control of their own lives and be more self sufficient.

-- Over 35,000 disabled children and young people provided with walking aids, skills training and life-changing surgery
+- In 2017 over 2,500 disabled children and young people were provided with walking aids, skills training and life-changing surgery.

 Read our case studies here